 No matter how well you wash your car, over time scratches and swirl marks will appear on the car.
 This is why you should detail your car to remove imperfections, and coat or sealant it to give it an extra layer of protection.

 Car detailing is the process of cleaning and restoring a car to like-new condition.
-This involves cleaning the exterior and interior, polishing the body, and finishing with a sealant or wax (with a bit of understanding into how often should you wax your car) to add a protective layer on top of the car’s paint.
+This involves cleaning the exterior and interior, polishing the body, and finishing with a sealant or wax (with a bit of understanding of how often should you wax your car) to add a protective layer on top of the car’s paint.

 In some cases, if the paint’s condition is really bad, a paint correction may be necessary to remove deep scratches and uneven paint colors.
 On top of all this, you should also add a ceramic coating or Paint Protection Film (PPF).